o-qcblog/o-qcblog.github.io/_posts/2025-03-01-Quantum-Fourier-Transformation.md

 title:  "Quantum Fourier Transformation"
 categories: [Note, QuantumComputing]
 ---
 *Can one implement Fourier transform on a quantum computer?
 Can this help us decompose our music into fundamental frequencies even faster?
 What if I say the answer to the former is 'yes' but latter is 'no'.
-Read this blog post to know how and why.*
+Read this blog post to know why and how.*

 ### QFT